getnikola/nikola/tests/README.rst

 However, this command may change at any given moment.
 Check the ``/.travis.yml`` file to get the current command.

+In Windows you want to drop the doctests parts, they fail over trivial differences in OS details.

 It is also recommended to run ``nikola help`` to see if Nikola actually works.

-If you are committing code, make sure to run ``flake8 --ignore=E501 .`` to see if you comply with the PEP 8 style guide and do not have basic code mistakes (we ignore the 79-characters-per-line rule)
+If you are committing code, make sure to run ``flake8 --ignore=E501 .`` to see if you comply with the PEP 8 style guide and do not have basic code mistakes (we ignore the 79-characters-per-line rule).

+In windows ignore the two flake8 diagnostics about messages_sl_si.py , they are artifacts of (symlinks + git + windows).

 Travis CI
 ---------